j9t/little-books/manuscript/website-quality-control.md

 Enforcement happens top-down.
 Executives and managers are to be looked at to emphasize and _live_ quality, to reward good quality, and to—in one way or another—discourage poor quality.
 How?
 By doing what we surprisingly forget frequently: measuring quality and tying related metrics to performance evaluations.

 Two anecdotes illustrate that approach.
-There’s one tale of a manager who has, despite efforts of his team to up the ante and increase quality in his department, never endorsed, let alone supported or encouraged those team members’ efforts in team communications or goals.
+There’s one tale of a manager who has, despite efforts of their team to up the ante and increase quality in their department, never endorsed, let alone supported or encouraged those team members’ efforts in team communications or goals.
 That quality initiative’s efforts, witnessed at one point at a major corporation, suffered a significant blowback.

 At the same firm at another time, managers called out the importance of quality and used available data points, like performance scores as measured by [Google’s PageSpeed tools](https://developers.google.com/speed), accessibility problems as measured by [Sidar’s HERA](https://web.archive.org/web/20150726041535/http://www.sidar.org/hera/), or the number of validation errors as measured by [W3C’s Link Checker](https://validator.w3.org/checklink).
 Although the team in question never got to tie metrics like these to performance evaluations, that precise step was on the table as to have strong encouragement and—ultimately enforce—higher quality.